caugustine2022/resume/README.md

 * Worked with and used the AWS resources (EC2, ELB, RDS, EBS, EFS, S3 Bucket & Glacier, VPC, SNS, LightSail, CloudShell, CloudWatch, CloudFront, CloudFormation); and serverless technologies (Lambda, API Gateway).
 Built fully automated CI/CD pipelines to deploy applications using Jenkins, Ansible, Docker, Nagios, Kubernetes, Terraform, and GitHub.
 * Deployed multi-tier infrastructures on AWS using Terraform; application configured on EC2 instances within three availability zones in a public subnet with a backend PostgreSQL database.
 The CloudWatch alarm and S3 bucket are configured to monitor performances and log message storage.
-* Performed S3 buckets creation and policies on the Identity Access Management (IAM) role-based policies and customizing the JSON template.
+* Performed S3 buckets creation and policies on the Identity Access Management (IAM) role-based procedures and customized the JSON template.
-* Created VPCs and brought instances under them based on the requirement; and then created the Public and private subnets in the VPC and attached them to the EC2 instances based on the requirement then launching AWS EC2 Cloud Instances using Amazon Images (Linux/Ubuntu) and configuring launched instances concerning specific applications.
+* Created VPCs and brought instances under them based on the requirement; and then created the Public and private subnets in the VPC and attached them to the EC2 instances based on the requirement, then launched AWS EC2 Cloud Instances using Amazon Images (Linux/Ubuntu) and configuring launched instances concerning specific applications.
 * Actively managed, improved, and monitored cloud infrastructure on AWS; EC2, S3, RDS, backups, patches, and auto-scaling.
 Configured AWS VPC with public and private subnets, configured routing tables, internet gateway, ACLs, and Security groups.
 Created and implemented Chef cookbooks for deployment and used Chef recipes to create deployments directly into Amazon EC2 instances.